binarie0/binarie0/README.md

   4. (Potentially) working on a solo game project or application depending on my free time (which is already a bit low :/ ).

 ## Job Experience
-Jan 2026 - Present | Web Designer -> Webmaster: echoes
+Jun 2026 - Present | Web Intern: Maryland State Archives Jan 2026 - Present | Web Designer -> Webmaster: echoes
 Aug 2025 - May 2026 | Teaching Assistant: RIT
-Oct 2024 - Present | Animator: osu!
+Oct 2024 - (whenever I have time) | Animator: osu!

 ## How To Reach Me 📫
 You can reach me by e-mail at [zach@binarie.dev](mailto:zach@binarie.dev) or on Discord @binarie.
 You can also find my LinkedIn on my website!